KDE/homerun/README_MODELS.md

-# Features of a Home Run-friendly favorite model
+# Features of a Homerun-friendly favorite model

 ## Properties
 ### string favoritePrefix